lonelycode/tyk-io-site-content/v1.8/api-management/service-discovery.md

     weight = -200
 +++

-Service discovery is a very useful feature for when you have a dynamically changing upstream service set, for example, you have ten docker containers taht are running the same service, and you are load balancing between them, if one or more fail, most likely a new service will spawn but on a different IP address.
+Service discovery is a very useful feature for when you have a dynamically changing upstream service set, for example, you have ten docker containers that are running the same service, and you are load balancing between them, if one or more fail, most likely a new service will spawn but on a different IP address.
 Now the Gateway would need to either be manually reconfigured, or, more appropriately, detect the failure and reconfigure itself.

 This is what the service discovery module does.

 Service discovery is configured on a per-API basis, and is set up in the API Object under the `proxy` section: